-Many words in yoga works come from the Sanskrit language.
-They can be transcribed and explained differently.
-It is similar with the use of capital letters: One dictionary may have Tantra, Tantric, and another tantra, tantric.
+Many words in yoga works come from Sanskrit, and can be transcribed and explained differently.
+It is similar with the use of capital letters: One dictionary may have Tantra, Tantric, and another tantra, tantric, and so on.

 abhayam › Fearless.